César Valdez

-César Miguel Valdez (born March 17, 1985) is a Dominican professional baseball pitcher in the Los Angeles Angels organization.
-He made his Major League Baseball debut in 2010 with the Arizona Diamondbacks.
-He has also previously played in MLB for the Oakland Athletics, Toronto Blue Jays, Baltimore Orioles, and Los Angeles Angels and in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys.
+César Miguel Valdez (born March 17, 1985) is a Dominican professional baseball pitcher for the Leones de Yucatán of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Oakland Athletics, Toronto Blue Jays, Baltimore Orioles, and Los Angeles Angels, and in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys.

 Career

 Arizona Diamondbacks

 Valdez signed with the Arizona Diamondbacks on May 2, 2005, as an international free agent.
-He made his professional debut with the Low-A Yakima Bears in 2006, posting a 7-5 record and 3.15 ERA in 16 games.
-In 2007, Valdez played for the Single-A South Bend Silver Hawks, recording a 7-10 record and 3.41 ERA in 25 appearances.
-The following year, Valdez split the season between the High-A Visalia Oaks and the Double-A Mobile BayBears, accumulating a 13-8 record and 3.14 ERA with 140 strikeouts in 160.1 innings of work.
-For the 2009 season, Valdez played for the Triple-A Reno Aces, registering a 7-6 record and 4.78 ERA in 19 appearances.
+He made his professional debut with the Low-A Yakima Bears in 2006, posting a 7–5 record and 3.15 ERA in 16 games.
+In 2007, Valdez played for the Single-A South Bend Silver Hawks, recording a 7–10 record and 3.41 ERA in 25 appearances.
+The following year, Valdez split the season between the High-A Visalia Oaks and the Double-A Mobile BayBears, accumulating a 13–8 record and 3.14 ERA with 140 strikeouts in 160.1 innings of work.
+For the 2009 season, Valdez played for the Triple-A Reno Aces, registering a 7–6 record and 4.78 ERA in 19 appearances.
 He was assigned to Reno to begin the 2010 season.

 Valdez was promoted to the major leagues for the first time on May 3, 2010, and made his MLB debut later that day, pitching 5.0 innings of 1-run ball against the Houston Astros.
 Valdez was designated for assignment on September 13, after recording a 5.90 ERA in 20 games in Reno and a 1-2 record, 7.65 ERA, and 13 strikeouts in 20.0 innings pitched across 9 big league games with the Diamondbacks.
 He cleared waivers and was sent outright to Reno on September 16.